“Any one with subchorionic bleeding during pregnancy? I need advice. Is it dangerous in pregnancy?” a mum asked us on theAsianparent app.

 Some risk factors include:

-- Age: Women above the age of 35 are more likely to develop subchorionic hematomas.
+- Age: Women above 35 are more likely to develop subchorionic hematomas.

 Bleeding caused by a subchorionic hematoma can range from a heavy flow with clots to light spotting.
 Sometimes there is no bleeding at all.

-In fact, some women don’t experience any symptoms at all, and only find out about the condition during a routine ultrasound examination.
+Some women don’t experience any symptoms and only find out about the condition during a routine ultrasound examination.

 Can Subchorionic Hematoma Harm the Foetus?